kitsudaiki/libKitsunemimiPersistence/README.md

 #### log-writer

-Its a simple logger to wirte messages with timestamps to a log-file.
+Its a simple and really easy to use logger to wirte messages with timestamps to a log-file.

 ### About my kitsune libraries